bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Clearly I had to abandon my attempt on Isola and leave the area.
 After watching to make sure the bear was gone, I got on my bike and started back.

-Returning to my car, I decided to climb Coffin Mountain, a name I didn't find encouraging given my recent encounter!
-I parked at the same spot where Dinah and I starting our climb up Mount Livingstone three days earlier.
+After returning to my car, I decided to climb Coffin Mountain, a name I didn't find encouraging given my recent encounter!
+I parked at the same spot where Dinah and I started our climb up Mount Livingstone three days earlier.
 Still feeling jittery from the bear encounter, I started up the slope, an area hit by a long-ago forest fire.
 The slope was jammed with deadfall; I did more climbing over logs than hiking.
 The log hurdles ran well up the slope before thinning out.
 Eventually, I headed left where a spine of rock offered solid climbing.

 The spine led to a rocky point behind which the summit appeared.
 Instead of heading to the summit, though, I first climbed the north summit.
 From the north summit, I hiked to the true summit.
 I was too far to make out many of the peaks west.
 I could see Beehive Mountain and Mount Lyall, but the Cache Creek Elevators stole the show.